-- the right to elect the councillors who will represent them on the Council, and to contact any member of the Council about matters that concern them; - access to Council documents such as this Constitution, policies, the Decisions Plan, reports, minutes and records of decisions made (subject to limited exceptions for things that the law permits the Council to treat as confidential); - the right to attend open meetings of the Council, Cabinet and committees and to speak at those where the Council's procedures allow public participation; and - making their views known to the Council, whether as a comment, complaint or compliment or in response to a consultation.
+- the right to elect the councillors who will represent them on the Council, and to contact any member of the Council about matters that concern them; - access to Council documents such as this Constitution, policies, the Decisions Plan, reports, minutes and records of decisions made (subject to limited exceptions for things that the law permits the Council to treat as confidential);

+- the right to attend open meetings of the Council, Cabinet and committees and to speak at those where the Council's procedures allow public participation; and - making their views known to the Council, whether as a comment, complaint or compliment or in response to a consultation.

 The Council welcomes participation by the public in its work and aims to make its processes as transparent as possible.
-For further information on your rights, please contact the Council's Monitoring Officer on e-mail: democratic.services@westsuffolk.gov.uk or telephone: 01284 757162.
+For further information on your rights, please contact the Council's Monitoring Officer.
+[Link to be inserted in final version]